bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     $ node test/devtools server
     listening on 127.0.0.1:5777

-and navigate to ``/integration/report``.
-Devtools server can also be used to manually inspect and debug tests.
+Open the server URL in a webbrowser and navigate to ``/integration/report``.
+You can also use the devtools server to manually inspect and debug tests.
 For that, the following endpoints are available:

 * ``/unit``
 * ``/defaults``